Music Mind Spirit Trust & SongTrees’

 The Trust – enriching lives through music

 The Trust is a charitable organisation that brings together inspirational Musicians, Medics and Scientists dedicated to sharing and researching the gift of music.

 The Trust uses Music to understand complex social relationships and to connect people of different communities, ages and cultures.
-It focuses on music as a key to empower individuals and unlocking creativity through a variety of uniquely designed, research-based initiatives, drawing from its high level musical, medical and scientific knowledge and experience.
+It focuses on music as a key to empower individuals and unlock creativity through a variety of uniquely designed, research-based initiatives, drawing from its high level musical, medical and scientific knowledge and experience.

 MMST benefits from an eminent Board of Trustees and Management Committees, who actively provide a wealth of musical, scientific, educational and legal knowledge, incorporating principles of cultural leadership and business acumen.

 MMST Trustees: Prof. Paul R. Grob MD FRCGP (Chairman); Mr Dominic Alldis; Dr. Peter Fenwick MB BChir (cantab) DTM FRC psych; Ambassador Karl-Erik Norrman; Prof. Nigel Osborne MBE, FRCM; Mr Martin Redfern; Mr Hayden Vivash; Mr Larry Westland CBE.
 Chief Executive: Dr Chika Robertson.

 MMST Cultural, Scientific & Medical Advisory Board: Robert Ashcroft, Principal at Hudson Morris Associates; Dr Peter Fenwick, MB BChir (cantab) DTM FRCPsych, Consultant Neuropsychiatrist and Neurophysiologist; Prof Paul Grob MD FRCGP; David Lorimer & Character Scotland; Dr Lyudmila Nurse, PhD, Sociologist of generational and cohort studies, social monitoring, analysis and evaluation; Mary Shek; Prof Nigel Osborne, MBE, FRCM; Jonathan Willcocks; Prof John Zeisel.